Author: Boat Accessories Australia Date Posted: 14 May 2025

 ![]() Water spots are caused by minerals in tap water air drying on your boat. |

 Once your boat is completely dry inside and out, it is time to cover it up and protect it from dust, pollutants and UV radiation.
-Covers can be custom made from Sunbrella fabric by a marine trimmer or you can purchase a cover from our extensive range of boat and outboard covers once you have taken a few quick measurements of your boat.
+You can purchase a cover from our extensive range of boat, outboard & other covers once you have taken a few quick measurements of your boat.
 Aim to have your cover as tight as possible to prevent bugs and wildlife making a home inside your boat over winter.

 Boat covers are often made of breathable fabrics or have vents sewn in.
 This is essential to ensure that mould does not have an opportunity to grow whilst your boat is covered.
 One place mould does tend to grow is on your vinyl seating, but this can be fairly easily removed using a mould and mildew cleaner.
 Be sure to keep the cleaner away from the stitching to avoid damage.